alpertunga-bile/AIUpscaleGUI/README.md

 - Using [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) repository for upscaling images.
 - I am using Automatic111 WebUI for Stable Diffusion.
 Because of my low VRAM I can not upscale my images so I made a GUI for upscaling my outputs.
 As I can see from the options in WebUI, it is using Real-ESRGAN as default.
+- I have a another repository about prompts.
+Briefly you can parse prompts from Markdown files, translate your prompts.
+You can generate datasets, train your prompt generator and generate prompts with it.
+You can access the repository [here](https://github.com/alpertunga-bile/prompt-markdown-parser).

 ## Updates
 ### Update Date : 27/04/2023